HowardALandman/QTD/src/tdc7201/README.md

     write8(reg,val)

-Low-level routine to write a single 8-bit value to an 8-bit chip register.
+Write a single 8-bit value to an 8-bit chip register.
+This only makes sense for 8-bit registers (addresses 0 through 9).

     read8(reg)

-Low-level routine to read a single 8-bit value from an 8-bit chip register.
+Read a single 8-bit value from an 8-bit chip register.
+This only makes sense for 8-bit registers (addresses 0 through 9).

+    read16(reg)

+Read a pair of 8-bit registers and return them as a 16-bit value.
+This only makes sense if reg is COARSE_CNTR_OVF_H (4), CLOCK_CNTR_OVF_H (6), or CLOCK_CNTR_STOP_MASK_H (8).

     write24(reg,val)

-Low-level routine to write a 24-bit value to a 24-bit chip register.
+Write a 24-bit value to a 24-bit chip register.
+This should probably never be used since those contain measurement and calibration results.

     read24(reg)

-Low-level routine to read a 24-bit value from a 24-bit chip register.
+Read a 24-bit value from a 24-bit chip register.
+This only makes sense for 24-bit registers (addresses 16 through 28).

     read_regs8()